-Historically, relations between ADOT and the contractor have tended to be adversarial.
-The inevitable results of such relations have been cost overruns, construction work that is just barely in compliance, delays in project completion, and an increase in contractor claims.
-In response to these problems, ADOT instituted partnering practices in 1991.
+Historically, relations between ADOT and the Contractor have tended to be adversarial.
+The inevitable results of such relations have been cost overruns, construction work that is just barely in compliance, delays in project completion, and an increase in Contractor claims.
+In response to these problems, ADOT instituted voluntary partnering in 1991.

-Along with the Covenant of Good Faith and Fair Dealing (see Subsection 104.01 [A]), partnering serves to put the "handshake" back into construction contracts.
+Along with the Covenant of Good Faith and Fair Dealing (see Subsection 104.01 [A]), partnering attempts to put the "handshake" back into construction contracts.
 Refer to Section 104.01(B) of the Standard Specifications (and the corresponding subsection in this manual) for details concerning partnering.

-ADOT field staff should keep in mind at all times that they are representatives of the Department and, as such, need to conduct themselves in a courteous and businesslike manner in all relations with the contractor.
-In dealing with the contractor, Department employees should display a spirit of partnering and cooperation in obtaining first-class work at a minimum cost.
+ADOT field staff should keep in mind at all times that they are representatives of the Department and, as such, need to conduct themselves in a courteous and businesslike manner in all relations with the Contractor.
+In dealing with the Contractor, Department employees should display a spirit of partnering and cooperation in obtaining first-class work at a minimum cost.

-Employees should maintain a fair, impartial attitude without displays of emotion and must not engage in heated arguments with the contractor's personnel.
+Employees should maintain a fair, impartial attitude without displays of emotion and must not engage in heated arguments with the Contractor's personnel.
 Should a disagreement occur that cannot be resolved to everyone's mutual satisfaction, the disagreement should be escalated to the next level as soon as possible.
 Any decision rendered should be accepted in a positive businesslike manner.

-Employees whose assignment involves direct relations with the contractor must have a clear and thorough knowledge of the plans and specifications that govern the contract.
-Evidence of this knowledge gains the contractor's respect when questions are asked regarding contract interpretation.
+Employees whose assignment involves direct relations with the Contractor must have a clear and thorough knowledge of the plans and specifications that govern the contract.
+Evidence of this knowledge gains the Contractor's respect when questions are asked regarding contract interpretation.

-Alleged shortcomings of the contractor's personnel or work methods are to be discussed only within the Department.
+Alleged shortcomings of the Contractor's personnel or work methods are to be discussed only within the Department.
 Derogatory remarks, if made publicly, can be construed as libelous or defamatory and may result in liability for the Department and the individual.
-The Partnering Office is available to assist in getting teamwork and mutual cooperation back on track whenever requested by the Department.
-A partnering refresh meeting may be recommended.